bunnybunbun37204/Thainnumber_Converter/README.md

 one hundred twelve
 one hundred twelfth
 */

+//Special feature you can use number-to-word lib to do it
+//convert integer to English form
+//you can type number arguments as string or integer if you want console.log(ThaiNumber_Converter.IntegerToEnglish('112', 'ordinal'));
+console.log(ThaiNumber_Converter.IntegerToEnglish('112', 'words'));
+console.log(ThaiNumber_Converter.IntegerToEnglish('112', 'wordsordinal'));
+/* out put is
+112th
+one hundred twelve
+one hundred twelfth
+*/
 ```
-## What's new
+## What's new (IMPORTANT!!)

 1. Bugs fixed
 2. Add function convert integer to thai number
-3. Add function convert integer to thai language by using  [thai-baht-text](https://github.com/antronic/thai-baht-text-js) lib
+3. Add function convert integer to thai language by using my algorithm (In development) but it can convert in maximum conversion at 9999 and it may be Unstable. if you want to use stable version plz click [THIS](https://www.npmjs.com/package/thainumberconverter/v/1.2.0) to download a previous version.
 4. Add function convert Thai number to English form by using [number-to-word](https://github.com/marlun78/number-to-words) lib

 ## License

 This project is under MIT license.

-### hope you will be happy -Bunyawat
+### Some feature may be UNSTABLE because I delete some dependency to make my package be smaller size and I'm sorry, you can download 1.2.0 version to use more stable feature -Bunyawat